Grey-headed woodpecker

 The grey-headed woodpecker (Picus canus), also known as the grey-faced woodpecker, is a Eurasian member of the woodpecker family, Picidae.
 Along with the more commonly found European green woodpecker and the Iberian green woodpecker, it is one of three closely related species found in Europe.
 Its distribution also stretches across large parts of the central and Eastern Palaearctic, all the way to the Pacific Ocean and south to the Himalaya and the Malay Peninsula.

 The grey-headed woodpecker is more demanding than the European green woodpecker in terms of its habitat.
 It prefers deciduous forest with a high proportion of dead trees, feeding primarily on ants, although not being as exclusively dependent on this group as the green woodpecker.
 The grey-headed woodpecker's nest is typically excavated into dead or severely damaged trees.

 In the majority of areas for which population numbers are available, the grey-headed woodpecker is in decline.
 IUCN's Least Concern rating is primarily based on the large distribution of the species.

 Taxonomy

 The grey-headed woodpecker was formally described by the German naturalist Johann Friedrich Gmelin in 1788 in the 13th edition of the Systema Naturae under the current binomial name Picus canus.
-The specific epithet canus is the Latin for "grey".
+The specific epithet canus is Latin for "grey".
 Gmelin based his description on the "grey-headed green woodpecker" that had been described and illustrated in 1747 by the English naturalist George Edwards.
-Edward's specimen had come from Norway.
+Edwards' specimen had come from Norway.

-Ten subspecies are recognised; they divide into two groups, a northern group of two subspecies where the nape is grey, and a southeastern group of eight where the nape is black.
+Eleven subspecies are recognised; they divide into two groups, a northern group of two subspecies where the nape is grey, and a southeastern group of nine where the nape is black.